 The food.
 The view.
 The art.
-Jackson’s newest restaurant combines exquisite cuisine, breathtaking views and fabulous art from its perch at the National Museum of Wildlife Art.
+Jackson’s newest restaurant combines exquisite cuisine, breathtaking views and fabulous art from its perch at the National Museum of Wildlife Art, just minutes from town.
 From the team behind Gather, this lunch spot invites you to sip a glass of rosé on the patio, linger over your meal and peruse the museum’s world-class collection.
-Find chef Clark Myers’ inventive dishes made with seasonal, sustainable and local ingredients presented in a creative way, like a braised pork belly BLT (tomato jam, grilled red onion, sunflower pesto on ciabatta).
-Palate is the place to stop for a quick bite before walking the museum or for a long, lazy lunch with friends.
-It is also a great place to warm up after a sleigh ride on the Elk Refuge.
-Make sure to ask about their event catering at the museum’s many on- or off-site options.
+Find chefs Clark Myers’ and Chas Bakis’ inventive dishes made with seasonal, sustainable and local ingredients presented in a creative way, like a braised pork belly BLT (with tomato jam, grilled red onion, sunflower pesto on ciabatta).
+Palate is the place to stop for a quick bite before walking around the museum or for a long, lazy lunch with friends.
+There is a kids’ menu available, and make sure to ask about Palate’s event catering at the museum’s many on- or off-site options.
 Visit Palate’s sister restaurant, Gather, for dinner downtown.

 Teton Pines is celebrating its 30th season, and the food, attentive service and inviting atmosphere are second to none.
 Visit this winter and you’ll discover Jackson Hole’s “locals’ secret.”
 Stop in after a day on the slopes or at the office.
 It’s a great place to enjoy happy hour with a delicious small bites menu and all beverages half off.
 Once you’ve tasted lunch favorites like the Asian chicken salad, tenderloin sliders and the famous walleye Friday specials, you’re sure to become a regular.
 Dinner is equally wonderful with fresh fish, handmade pasta and succulent steaks, paired with a fantastic bottle of wine from the extensive wine list.
 To finish the evening you won’t want to miss the signature dessert of Coffee and Donuts (THE original in Jackson Hole).

 There are many reasons why celebrity chef Michael Mina’s Teton Village restaurant has become a hot spot over the past few years.
 The Handle Bar offers an inventive cocktail list, including unique sloshie flavors, and an extensive beer menu you can order in a large boot if you are feeling adventurous.
-The modern American pub menu by Executive Chef Michael Lishychynsky includes burgers, seasonal salads, soups and much more.
-The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace with a fire wall, for dining alfresco.
-This winter be sure to check out their rotating beers on tap, pop-up Ramen on Wednesday nights and their new signature hot chocolate drinks!
-Feeling extra adventurous?
-Ask about their burger challenge and see if you can “Handle” it.
+The modern American pub menu by Executive Chef Michael Lishchynsky includes creative burgers, seasonal salads, soups and much more.
+The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace for dining alfresco.
+On warm days the retractable glass doors at the bar open, bringing in fresh Teton summer air.
+Feeling extra-hungry?
+Ask about the burger challenge and see if you can “Handle” it.
 Back by popular demand: Bourbon BBQ & Blues starting June 15 — ask for details.